Table of Contents[Hide][Show]

 Get even more homemade grout and tile cleaner recipes here.

 Natural Carpet Stain Removal

-Mix equal parts of white vinegar and water.
-Spray on stains, let sit for 5 minutes, and scrub with soft brush.
-Add 1-2 drops of dishwashing liquid for tough stains.
+- Mix equal parts of white vinegar and water in a spray bottle.
+Spray on stains, let sit for 5 minutes, and scrub with a soft brush.
+Add 1-2 drops of dish soap for tough stains.

-For tough grease stains, pour cornstarch liberally on the stain and let sit until dry.
-Vacuum up and then use method above.
+- For tough grease stains, pour cornstarch liberally on the stain and let sit until dry.
+Vacuum up and then use the method above.